 By definition, brand reputation

 is the “entirety of the public’s opinion about a company’s corporate actions”.
 It’s what shapes your customers’ stance and helps them determine whether or not you can be trusted with their money, time and energy.
 While an image can be manipulated, reputation cannot.
-A favorable and publicly recognized name needs to be built carefully and patiently.
+A favourable and publicly recognized name needs to be built carefully and patiently.
 It depends on your company culture, quality of your offerings and interactions you make with the receiving end.

 But also, it depends on your ability to avoid common pitfalls and frequent mistakes that can ruin your renown for good.